Ali-esenturov/outvio-test-task/README.md

     - RL_INTERVAL;
     - VALID_TOKEN.

-You need to use the valid token to make authorized requests.
+You need to use the VALID_TOKEN to send authorized requests.

 There are 6 [GET] end points you can use for testing:
     - /public/route/1